Sep 12, 2016 | Intellectual Property law, News

 May 28, 2016 | Commercial Litigation, Intellectual Property law, Labor & Employment

-Download a PDF of the article here By Darryl J. Horowitt As the owner of a business that may be a party to a lawsuit, you need to know about the discovery of electronically stored information (ESI), also known as e-discovery.
-Why?
-Because the requirements to preserve...
+Download a PDF of the article, “A Primer on Electronic Discovery” here By Darryl J. Horowitt As the owner of a business that may be a party to a lawsuit, you need to know about the discovery of electronically stored information (ESI), also known as...

 Oct 19, 2015 | Intellectual Property law, News